Canada and weapons of mass destruction: Early history: World War II and into the Cold War

 Canada's military relationship with the United States has grown significantly since the Second World War.
 Although the Dominion of Canada came into being on July 1, 1867, Canadian foreign policy was determined in Britain.
 Canada entered the Great War in 1914 when Great Britain declared war on Germany and the Austro-Hungarian Empire: Constitutionally, Canada was subject to the British declaration of war, as were other British Dominion countries.
 Canadian foreign policy became independent in December 1931 (save for the issues of Commonwealth/Dominion war and peace) with the passage of the Statute of Westminster.

 On September 10, 1939, Canada declared war on Germany, a week later than Great Britain.
-The United States declared war on Germany on December 11, 1941, three days after declaring war on Japan on December 8 following the December 7 Japanese surprise attack on Pearl Harbor in Honolulu, Hawaii.
+Following the German declaration of war on the United States on December 11, 1941, the U.S. declared war on Germany the same day.
+This was three days after declaring war on Japan on December 8 following the December 7 Japanese surprise attack on Pearl Harbor in Honolulu, Hawaii.
 Canada had actually declared war on Japan on December 7, a day earlier than the US and the UK's declaration.

 One of the first formal agreements for military cooperation was made in August 1940.
 Known as the Ogdensburg Agreement, it established the Permanent Joint Board on Defence.

 Both the United States and Canada are founding members of the United Nations as well as the North Atlantic Treaty Organization (NATO).
-They signed the NORAD Agreement in 1957 and created the North American Air Defense Command to defend the continent against attacks from the USSR.
+In 1957, they signed the NORAD Agreement, which created the North American Air Defense Command to defend the continent against attacks from the USSR.

 In the 1942 Quebec Agreement, the United Kingdom and the United States agreed to develop the "Tube Alloys" Project and created a committee to manage the project which included C. D. Howe, the Canadian Minister of Munitions and Supply.
 This was the code name for the British Uranium Committee project which had worked on a theoretical design for an atomic bomb.
 One significant contribution was a calculation of the critical mass of uranium.
 The mass was less than earlier estimates and suggested that development of a fission bomb was practical.

-"Tube Alloys" was part of a shipment of the most secret scientific research in Great Britain that was sent to the United States for safekeeping when the threat of German invasion was significant.
-Materials included the cavity magnetron which was essential to RADAR, British information related to the German Enigma machines, Jet Engine designs as well as "Tube Alloys".
+This calculation had been part of shipment of secret scientific and technical research in Great Britain that was shared with the United States to get American support for the war and American production of this new equipment.
+Materials shared through the Tizard Mission included the cavity magnetron which improved radar, British information related to the German Enigma machines, jet engine designs as well as the Frisch-Peierls memorandum.